naganolab/AthSGCmini_pseudo-seasonal_RNA-Seq/README.md

 # AthSGCmini_pseudo-seasonal_RNA-Seq
-Code and data used in a paper of pseudo-seasonal transcriptome in Ath (Kurita et al.)
+Code and data used in the paper of pseudo-seasonal transcriptome in Arabisopsis thaliana (Kurita et al.)

 Put "Analysis.R" and "Input" in the same folder and run "Analysis.R".